Enquire

 • Giants Tank (Yoda Wewa)

-Mannar is 2 hours from Jaffna by car accessible via a causeway from the mainland.
-November to March are the best times to visit with lower temperatures and the time when the famous flamingo migration can be witnessed in the Mannar Lagoon.
+Mannar is two hours from Jaffna by car and accessible via a causeway from the mainland.
+November to March are the best times to visit, with lower temperatures and the chance to witness the famous flamingo migration in the Mannar Lagoon.

-Lush greenery and sandy beaches carpet Mannar’s 50 square kilometres.
-Adam’s Bridge on the western tip of the island in Talaimannar is a popular attraction.
-Adams Bridge is a shallow chain of limestone shoals intermittently connecting Mannar to Rameswaram Island in India.
-Legend has it that this was once a land bridge between the two countries and is also featured in the Indian epic Ramayana.
+Lush greenery and sandy beaches cover Mannar’s 50 square kilometres.
+Adam’s Bridge, located at the western tip of the island in Talaimannar, is a popular attraction.
+This bridge is a shallow chain of limestone shoals that intermittently connects Mannar to Rameswaram Island in India.
+Legend has it that this was once a land bridge between the two countries and is also mentioned in the Indian epic Ramayana.

-Couples will find romance amidst the white sands, swaying palm trees, and calls of gulls and terns.
-Explore the colourful fishing villages, marvel at the ancient baobab trees (an African native believed to have been brought by Arab merchants more than 800 years ago), and wander the ruins of colonial-era buildings left behind by Portuguese, Dutch, and British rulers.
-Mostly closed off to tourists during the civil war years, Mannar is slowly regaining its status as an exciting and secluded part of Sri Lanka that beckons to be explored.
+Couples will discover romance amid the white sands, swaying palm trees, and the calls of gulls and terns.
+Explore the vibrant fishing villages, marvel at the ancient baobab trees (native to Africa and believed to have been introduced by Arab merchants over 800 years ago), and wander through the ruins of colonial-era buildings left behind by Portuguese, Dutch, and British rulers.
+Once essentially closed off to tourists during the civil war years, Mannar gradually reclaims its status as an exciting and secluded part of Sri Lanka that invites exploration.

-Mannar holds a special place for the Catholics of Sri Lanka, who revere the most sacred shrine, Madhu or St. Mary’s church, for its blessings of healing, solace, and refuge.
+Mannar holds special significance for the Catholics of Sri Lanka, who revere the most sacred shrine, Madhu or St. Mary’s Church, for its blessings of healing, solace, and refuge.

-Blessed with many attractions, Mannar, once isolated during the long civil war, is now a bustling tourist destination.
+Blessed with numerous attractions, Mannar, once isolated during the lengthy civil war, is now a bustling tourist destination.

 Our Favourites